-Trump's budget proposal includes huge cuts to food stamps | New Country 923
+Food stamps, Medicaid on chopping block in Trump's budget | New Country 923

-WASHINGTON (AP) — President Donald Trump’s budget would drive millions of people off of food stamps, part of a new wave of spending cut proposals that already are getting panned by lawmakers in both parties on Capitol Hill.
+WASHINGTON (AP) — President Donald Trump will unveil a proposed budget this week that would drive millions of people off food stamps and cut Medicaid, targeting the social safety-net programs for the poor in a new wave of spending cuts.

 Trump’s blueprint for the 2018 budget year comes out Tuesday.
-It includes a wave of cuts to benefit programs such as Medicaid, federal employee pensions, welfare benefits and farm subsidies.
+It includes reductions to benefit programs such as Medicaid, the government insurance program for the poorest and many disabled Americans; federal employee pensions, welfare benefits and farm subsidies.
+Even before its release, it was widely panned by Republicans and Democrats.

 All told, according to people familiar with the plan, Trump’s budget includes $1.7 trillion over 10 years in cuts from such so-called mandatory programs.
 That includes cuts to pensions for federal workers and higher contributions toward those pension benefits, as well as cuts to refundable tax credits paid to the working poor.
-People familiar with the plan were not authorized to discuss it by name and requested anonymity.
+People familiar with the plan were not authorized to discuss it by name and spoke on condition of anonymity.

 Cuts include a whopping $193 billion from food stamps over the coming decade — a cut of more than 25 percent — implemented by cutting back eligibility and imposing additional work requirements, according to talking points circulated by the White House.
 The program presently serves about 42 million people.